BOOKS on PHILATELY

 We now have The World, the first volume in 1993 covers mostly the US and the new volume covers mostly foreign.
 I say mostly as there is some overlap in the work of the engravers.
 We have also been able to obtain more copies of the original edition and have reduced our price to the original one.
 Those that purchased the 1993 book from us can obtain, at no charge, the supplement on request with there next order.

-The Engravers Line, United States only 1993, 437, cloth, 14 page supplement, $85.00
+The Engravers Line, United States only 1993, 437, cloth, 14 page supplement, sold out

 The International Engravers Line, Other than the United States 2005, 381+10 pages, cloth, 4 page addenda, $70.00